yegor256/blog/_drafts/bug-2.md

 tags: xdsd mgmt
 description:
-  A software defect may be treated as an elemtary component of a project scope; the article outlines its lifecycle, from creating to closing
+  A software defect may be treated as an elemtary component of a project scope; the article outlines its life-cycle, from creating to closing
 keywords:
   - software bug life cycle